Marketing videos have changed a lot over the years. While they used to be associated with cheesiness, and a general lack of valuable information...

 And it's no surprise.
 One look at your average marketing video and you'll see people wearing the brand's products, going about daily, relatable life, saying the things that their target audience would.

-You see, writing for marketing videos has evolved over time, thankfully.
+You see, writing for marketing videos has evolved, thankfully.
 Vague, sketchy promises don't work.
 Fluffy writing that doesn't actually hold any value?
 It won't convert.

-So, if you've been looking to up your game, now's your chance.
+So, if you've been looking to up your game, now's your chance to learn about marketing video copywriting.

 Let's get started.